Kelly’s Jalapeño Cornbread Stuffing

 Melt the butter in the same pan over medium heat and add the onion, celery, and bell peppers.
 Add the sage, dried oregano and a pinch of salt and sauté 7-10 minutes, until the vegetables have softened.

 Transfer the sausage and vegetable mixture to a large bowl.
 Add the corn bread, french bread, 1 tsp salt, 1/2 tsp black pepper, parsley, basil, pecans and 1 cup stock and toss with a spoon to evenly combine.
+Check for seasoning.
 If the mixture seems dry, add the remaining stock.
 Pour the contents of the bowl into the greased baking dish and spread in an even layer. *The stuffing can be assembled up to this point, wrapped and frozen.
 Thaw completely and proceed with following step when ready to bake.
 Drizzle the cream evenly over the stuffing then set in the oven to bake 20-25 minutes, until hot and lightly browned on the top.